ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 ## Rules of the game

-- Pick a number between 1 and `max_line_count` (this is dynamically determined at runtime), and post that number to the main thread or the comment that /u/hon-bot responds to you with.
+- Pick a number between 1 and `max_line_count` (dynamically determined at run-time), and post that number to the main thread or the comment that /u/hon-bot responds to you with.
 - Guesses for lines that actually have content in the patch notes will be entered into the pool of potential winners for a prize!
+See the Rewards section for more information.
-- Each person gets 1 (ONE) guess.
+- Each person gets `max_num_guesses` (dynamically determined at run-time) guesses until they either get a valid line or run out of guesses.
 If your guess has a number in it in your first line of your comment, it WILL be parsed by the bot and will count as a guess (whether you want it to or not).
 For simplicity's sake, please only include a number in your guess.
 - Guesses for line numbers that don't exist in the patch notes count as an invalid guess.
 You have been warned!
 - There are invalid lines in the patch notes.
 These are blank lines, and lines with separator elements like `_______` and `-------`.
   - If you guess an invalid line, you will receive a `Whiffed!` comment response.
-You have 1 (ONE) more additional guess if this occurs!
+Your number of guesses remaining will reduce by 1 when this occurs, and you will no longer be able to participate if this number reaches 0.
 - PLEASE USE CTRL+F or the search feature IF YOUR NUMBER HAS BEEN GUESSED.
 A guess with a number that has already been guessed will count as an invalid guess.

 ## The Bot